-The ROD includes a partial interchange at Briggs Chaney Road, which is not included in the Fairland Master Plan This interchange includes ramps to and from the east along the ICC.
+The ROD includes a partial interchange at Briggs Chaney Road, which is not included in the Fairland Master Plan.
+This interchange includes ramps to and from the east along the ICC.
 A Briggs Chaney Road interchange is needed to provide local business access to and from the east on the ICC because close interchange spacing precludes these connections from occurring via US 29.
-This amendment adds the partial interchange to the Master Plan of Highways and all other pertinent master plans.